citp/privacy-policy-historical/a/ay/ayt/aytm.com.md

-> *The following text is extracted and transformed from the aytm.com privacy policy that was archived on 2013-08-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130812194136id_/http%3A//aytm.com/pages/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the aytm.com privacy policy that was archived on 2014-08-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140812093243id_/http%3A//aytm.com/pages/privacy) for the most accurate reproduction.*

-#
+# Online Market Research | AYTM Market Research